What does the percentage mean on window shades?

 When shopping for new window treatments, you may come across a percentage of either opacity or openness.
 The difference between the two can be confusing.
 Both terms refer to roller shades with light filtering properties and express the amount of light that is allowed to pass through the shades fabric.
 In order to determine which percentage is right for you, let’s look at the specifics of each factor.

 The openness percentage usually refers to open weave translucent fabric, such as solar screen shades.
 This number is actually a measure of how much sunlight will filter through your shades based on how tightly the fabric is woven.
 Solar screen shades are typically exterior and are used to create shade for outdoor patios There are different levels of openness for solar screen fabrics, which means you can select whichever level best suits your needs and tastes!
 The higher the percentage of opening, the less the fabric is intertwined, thus creating an opening that allows more light to filter through.
-Low levels of openness, on the other hand, means that less light filters through the window treatment, leading to more room darkness, privacy, and energy conservation.
+Low levels of openness, on the other hand, means that less light filters through the window treatment, leading to more privacy, and energy conservation.

 Most homeowners choose a 5% openness for their screen shades.
 This is the ideal percentage to enjoy views without any unnecessary glare, while protecting furniture from harmful UV rays.
 Anything below 5% openness is recommended for maximum shading, privacy, and energy savings.